Customer Journey Strategy vs User Journey

 • Together, they create a complete roadmap for success.

-Businesses that embrace both perspectives – rather than choosing one over the other – are best positioned to turn loyal users into paying customers, and paying customers into brand advocates.
+The smartest businesses embrace both perspectives rather than choosing one.
+They are best placed to turn loyal users into paying customers, and paying customers into brand advocates.